Best Open Back Headphones for Gaming – Compared and Reviewed

 To have a great gaming experience, the quality of your audio will have a great impact.
 So, we made sure to only include open-back headphones that sound great for gaming, music, and for whatever other use you may have of them.

 While conducting our research, we noticed that the large majority of great open-back headphones are wired.
-As a result of that, in this guide and review, you will only come across wired open back headsets.
+As a result, you will only come across wired open back headsets in this review.

 During our research, we made sure that each of the products we considered included comfortable and high-quality cushioning that would comfortably hug your ears without causing any pain.